thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Some(references)
 ```

-We've seen this logic before in `hover`, look up the CST node, get it's span, turn it into line and column, but we're doing it once per variable here.
+We've seen this logic before in `hover`, look up the CST node, get its span, turn it into line and column, but we're doing it once per variable here.
 Honestly, we probably could've made it a query.
 Whoops.
 Either way, Our job is done.